micmejia/bible-dump/AMPC/Ezekiel/Ezek 29.md

-Son of man, [^b]Nebuchadrezzar king of Babylon caused his army to render heavy service [at My bidding] against Tyre; every [soldier's] head became bald and every shoulder was worn _and_ peeled [with carrying loads of earth and stones for siege works].
+Son of man, Nebuchadrezzar king of Babylon caused his army to render heavy service [at My bidding] against Tyre; every [soldier's] head became bald and every shoulder was worn _and_ peeled [with carrying loads of earth and stones for siege works].
 Yet he had no remuneration from Tyre [in proportion to the time and labor expended in the thirteen years' siege], either for himself or his army, for the work that he had done against it [for Me].